pulp-platform/carfield/docs/tg/sim.md

 - Questa Advanced Simulator (QuestaSim) `>= 2022.3`

 We plan on supporting more simulators in the future.
-If your situation requires it, simulating Cheshire on other setups should be straightforward.
+If your situation requires it, simulating Carfield on other setups should be straightforward.

 ## Testbench